-How to Know if it is Time to Value and Sell your business?
+How do you Know if it is Time to Value and Sell your business?

 Is it time to value and sell your business?
 Selling and buying a business requires only one set of circumstances.
 There must be a motivated seller AND there must be a motivated buyer.
 Period.